 In modifying the plant’s genes, the leaf no longer is affected by the broad leaf weed and plant killer glyphosate.
 The gene splicing is done at a specific location but I have not seen how any modification in one part of the genetic code affects any other part of the code.
-There are thousands of individual genes in plants and animals and each are influenced by the foods eaten, the environmental stresses, and the seasons in all animals and plants.
-I believe this lack of knowledge is what causes the fear in people worried on how any genetic modification will affect any system or organism.
-Currently there are no reports of illnesses or diseases caused by consuming genetically modified food in any animal including humans.
-But before you jump on me for saying this, consider that there are so many variables that it is impossible to isolate just 1 variant such as feeding a GM food versus feeding a non GM food with all else being equal.
+There are thousands of individual genes in plants and animals and each is influenced by the foods eaten, the environmental stresses, and the seasons in all animals and plants.
+I believe this lack of knowledge is what causes fear in people worried about how any genetic modification will affect any system or organism.
+Currently, there are no reports of illnesses or diseases caused by consuming genetically modified food in any animal including humans.
+But before you jump on me for saying this, consider that there are so many variables that it is impossible to isolate just 1 variant such as feeding a GM food versus feeding a non-GM food with all else being equal.
 Intellectually, there is obviously a difference.
-But there is no proof, and in fact there is a lack of proof in this divisive subject where a specifically modified gene has caused a plant to be inedible or disease producing.
+But there is no proof, and in fact, there is a lack of proof in this divisive subject where a specifically modified gene has caused a plant to be inedible or disease-producing.

 The Making Of Soy Bean Meal

 The first step in the making of SBM is to remove the hard outer shell called the hull.
-The process is called de-hulling and the shell is either thrown out or is put back into animal feed (Soybean hulls) as a source of fiber.
+The process is called de-hulling and the shell is either thrown out or put back into animal feed (Soybean hulls) as a source of fiber.
 A horse gets all the fiber it needs from the cellulose of grass and hay.
 This is a waste product and should not be fed to horses.
-In fact the target of the whole soybean process is the creation of soybean oil used in the human food industry as an inexpensive vegetable oil.
-To get this oil, the soy bean must be de-hulled and is therefore a waste product.
+In fact, the target of the whole soybean process is the creation of soybean oil used in the human food industry as inexpensive vegetable oil.
+To get this oil, the soybean must be de-hulled and is therefore a waste product.

 The final step in making SBM is toasting it which the de-hulled and de-oiled bean actually is gently heated with moist steam.